OpenFAST/openfast/docs/source/user/aerodyn/modeling.rst

 Model Options Under Operational and Parked/Idling Conditions
 ------------------------------------------------------------

-To model an operational rotor, we recommend to include induction (``WakeMod = 2``) and UA (``AFAeroMod = 2``).
+To model an operational rotor, we recommend to include the dynamic BEM model (``WakeMod = 2``) and UA (``AFAeroMod = 2``).
 Normally, the Pitt and Peters skewed-wake (``SkewMod = 2``), Prandtl tip-loss (``TipLoss = TRUE``), Prandtl hub-loss (``HubLoss = TRUE``), and tangential